vcashk/RoboND-Kinematics/Report_vk.md

 In the simulator the error may be different compared to the real world, the mechanical design specifications, the material used, the velocity, dynamics etc. may also have different outcomes and need to be considered.

-We may also create a DeepLearning model to undrstand the same and evolve the model.
+We may also create a DeepLearning model to understand the same and evolve the model.

 ---